ChromeDevTools/devtools-frontend/docs/visual_logging.md

 we can improve the product.
 This includes understanding what users are seeing, what they are interacting with, and how they are using different features.

+To turn on the logging, you need to pass `--enable-features=DevToolsVeLogging` as command line flag to Chrome.

 ## General approach

 We log impressions and interactions for a subtree of the actual DevTools